coreruleset/coreruleset/util/regexp-assemble/README.md

     ```bash
     git submodule update --init util/regexp-assemble/lib/lib
     ```
+3. You need to install some dependencies.
+With `virutalenv`, installing them would look like this:
+    ```bash
+    virtualenv venv
+    source venv/bin/activate
+    pip install -r util/regexp-assemble/requirements.txt
+    ```
-3. You should now be able to use the script.
+4. You should now be able to use the script.
 Try running something like the following:
     ```bash
     printf "(?:homer)? simpson\n(?:lisa)? simpson" | util/regexp-assemble/regexp-assemble.py
     ```